 Strange And Mysterious Details You Might Not Know About The Terracotta Warriors

 Emperor Qin Shi Huang came to power at the end of China's Warring States Period (481 B.C.E. to 221 B.C.E.), a long span of vies for territorial dominance that resulted in the Qin dynasty coming out on top.
 The regime fused China's seven states into one state government and oversaw the development of a standard writing system across the country, the building of roads and canals, and eventually the finalization of the Great Wall to delineate imperial rule.
-When all was said and done the Qin emperor set about building a massive tomb complex to carry his servants into the afterlife, full of infantry and cavalry, courtiers and government officers, entertainers and concubines, a replica landscape of local rivers, and more.
-But even now, about 2,000 years later, the complex and its famed Terracotta Army remain a mystery in many ways, and the structure is far from fully excavated.
+One of the Qin emperor's most impressive and puzzling projects set about building a massive tomb complex to carry his servants into the afterlife, full of infantry and cavalry, courtiers and government officers, entertainers and concubines, a replica landscape of local rivers, and more.
+Even now, though, about 2,000 years later, the complex and its famed Terracotta Army remain a mystery in many ways, and the structure is far from fully excavated.

 Substitutes for human sacrifice

 Out of all the questions about Emperor Qin Shi Huang's Terracotta Army, folks might be wondering why the emperor went through the trouble of commissioning thousands of clay warriors to begin with.
-After all, the mega-project took almost 40 years to get to its current, unfinished point, and employed an unbelievable 720,000 workers.
+After all, the mega-project took almost 40 years to get to its current unfinished point and employed an unbelievable 720,000 workers.
 The emperor had the means and resources to do so, however, and wanted to demonstrate his power and renown.
-But above all else, he wanted to essentially recreate his earthly empire in the afterlife: soldiers, horses, musicians, as well as acrobats and even sexual partners.
-And while all the workers died during construction or were intentionally murdered to keep the site's secrets, the emperor at least used clay warriors rather than actual dead ones.
+But above all else, he essentially wanted to recreate his earthly empire in the afterlife: soldiers, horses, musicians, as well as acrobats, and even sexual partners.
+Though all the workers died during construction or were intentionally murdered to keep the site's secrets, the emperor at least used clay warriors rather than actual dead ones.

-If Emperor Qin Shi Huang was following traditions laid out by earlier Shang and Zhou dynasties he would have slaughtered real people for use in his tomb complex, including warriors, adjutants, enslaved, etc. The Penn Museum, for instance, describes specific Shang-era customs like laying sacrificial tomb occupants in a row and turning their heads toward an inner tomb chamber.
-But either out of a sense of sympathy or, more likely, not wanting to lose so many soldiers and other resources after unifying China, the emperor opted for sacrificial substitutes in the form of clay warriors.
-How it was expected these warriors would animate and operate in the afterlife is unknown.
+If Emperor Qin Shi Huang had followed traditions laid out by earlier Shang and Zhou dynasties he would have slaughtered real people for use in his tomb complex, including warriors, adjutants, enslaved, etc. The Penn Museum, for instance, describes specific Shang-era customs like laying sacrificial tomb occupants in a row and turning their heads toward an inner tomb chamber.
+Either out of a sense of sympathy or, more likely, not wanting to lose so many soldiers and other resources after unifying China, the emperor opted for sacrificial substitutes in the form of clay warriors.
+How he expected these warriors would animate and operate in the afterlife is unknown.

 Hidden from the historical record